altaga/Edge-Driving-Monitor/README.md

 # Introduction:

-As a driver, it’s super important for you to know where the blind spots are on your own vehicle as well as other drivers' vehicles.
+As a driver, it’s quite important for you to know where the blind spots are on your own vehicle as well as other drivers' vehicles.
 Knowing this will help protect you and those around you from an easily-avoidable accident (no one wants to get sideswiped, really).

 <img src="./Images/blind.png">

 Blind spots are the areas to the sides of your car that can’t be seen in your rear mirror or side mirrors.

-Apesar de ser muy notorio en camiones (1) los autos tambien tienen este tipo de puntos ciegos, los cuales pueden generar hasta 800,000 accidentes al año (2).
+Despite being very noticeable in trucks (1), cars also have this type of blind spots, which can generate up to 800,000 accidents per year (2).

 1. https://www.fmcsa.dot.gov/ourroads/large-blind-spots
 2. https://www.natlawreview.com/article/what-if-my-car-accident-was-caused-blind-spot